ProfessionalGriefer/anki-wakatime/README.md

 ln -s . /Users/vincent/Library/Application Support/Anki2/addons21 # Only on MacOS
 ```

-The last command creates a softlink from the current directory to the Anki's addon folder
+The last command creates a softlink from the current directory to the Anki's addon folder.
+Make sure to set the `--strict` flag when using Mypy.

+### Debugging

 To run Anki in Debug mode run the following commands for MacOS:

 ```bash
 /Applications/Anki.app/Contents/MacOS/anki
 ```

+Check the WakaTime's [Status page](https://wakatime.com/plugins/status) to check if a heartbeat has been received.

 Refer to the official [Anki Docs](https://addon-docs.ankiweb.net/console-output.html) for Linux or Windows.